ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### Bugfix
 - When giving a path directory to include, first try to open `path/init.plume` before trying to open `path`.
+- Fix a bug preventing access to a local variable if its value is `false`.

 ## Last minor version : 0.11.0
 ### Changes